L1b3rtyy/safe-timelock-contract/README.md

 {
-  "safeAddress"                 // Mandatory  Address of the Safe wallet "proxyAddress"                // Optional   Address of the proxy once deployed, used for upgrades "providerURL"                 // Mandatory  Full URL with API key of the web3 provider, e.g. Infura "deployerWalletPrivateKey"    // Mandatory  Private key of the account making the deployment and paying for gas "etherscanAPIkey"             // Optional   Etherscan API key used for contract verification
+  "safeAddress"                 // Mandatory  Address of the Safe wallet "proxyAddress"                // Optional   Address of the proxy once deployed, used for upgrades "latestImplAddress"           // Optional   Address of the latest implementation, used to deploy the proxy only "providerURL"                 // Mandatory  Full URL with API key of the web3 provider, e.g. Infura "deployerWalletPrivateKey"    // Mandatory  Private key of the account making the deployment and paying for gas "etherscanAPIkey"             // Optional   Etherscan API key used for contract verification